wlloyduw/SAAF/nodejs_template/README.md

 Add a custom time stamp to SAAF.
 This will store the time in ms from when SAAF started to when this method was called.

-### consumeResponse(response)

-If using a POJO response object, use this method to pull the attributes from the object and add them to SAAF.

 &nbsp;